hamsterjam/harp/luaFunctions.md

 * `w`: an integer representing the width of the subimage to use in pixels.
 * `h`: an integer representing the height of the subimage to use in pixels.

 The only required field is filename.
 If def contains any one of tileW, tileH, tileX, tileY it must contain all of them.
 Similarly, if a def contains any one of x, y, w, h it must contain all of them.
-Furthermore, these variables are mutually exclusive with the tile variables
+Furthermore, these variables are mutually exclusive with the tile variables..

 `shd Shader(vertSrc, fragSrc)`

 Creates a new Shader.
 The paramaters vertSrc and fragSrc are strings containing the source of the vertex and fragment shaders resepctively.
-Returns a usertype representing the shader.
+Returns a userdata representing the shader.

+`font FontRenderer(src, firstChar, lastChar)`

+Returns a new FontRenderer as a userdata.

-`spec SpriteSpec(shd, spr, dx, dy)`
+`spec SpriteSpec(spr, dx, dy, shd)`

-Returns a usertype representing a VisualSpec for drawing a Sprite spr with Shader shd.
+Returns a userdata representing a VisualSpec for drawing a Sprite spr with Shader shd.
 The two numbers dx and dy represent offsets from the position.
-The first argument may be omited in which case the default Shader will be used.
+The last argument may be omited in which case the default Shader will be used.

-`spec RectangleSpec(prim, dx, dy, w, h, lineW, color)`
+`spec RectangleSpec(dx, dy, w, h, lineW, color, prim)`

-Returns a usertype represent a VisualSpec for drawing a rectangle.
-The first argument may be omited in which case the default PrimitiveRenderer will be used
+Returns a userdata representing a VisualSpec for drawing a rectangle.
+The last argument may be omited in which case the default PrimitiveRenderer will be used.

-`spec RoundedRectangleSpec(prim, dx, dy, w, h, r, lineW, color)`
+`spec RoundedRectangleSpec(dx, dy, w, h, r, lineW, color, prim)`

-Returns a usertype represent a VisualSpec for drawing a rounded rectangle.
-The first argument may be omited in which case the default PrimitiveRenderer will be used
+Returns a userdata representing a VisualSpec for drawing a rounded rectangle.
+The last argument may be omited in which case the default PrimitiveRenderer will be used.

+`spec ElipseArcSpec(dx, dy, rx, ry, theta1, theta2, lineW, color, prim)`

+Returns a userdata representing a VisualSpec for drawing an eliptical arc.
+The last argument may be omited in which case the default PrimitiveRenderer will be used.

+`spec TriangleSpec(x1, y1, x2, y2, x3, y3, lineW, color, prim)`

+Returns a userdata representing a VisualSpec for drawing a triangle.
+The last argument may be omited in which case the default PrimitiveRenderer will be used.

+`spec LineSpec(x1, y1, x2, y2, lineW, color, prim)`

+Returns a userdata representing a VisualSpec for drawing a line.
+The last argument may be omited in which case the default PrimitiveRenderer will be used.

 Auxillary
 ---------